sheltongabe/json_util/README.md

 >make test							   // If you wish to run the tests

-Now you have a fully functional example to work off of, and could feasibly copy the src/json/ folder into your project
+Now you have a fully functional example to work off of, and could feasibly clone the repo into your project